BrianPulfer/PapersReimplementations/.github/README.md

 the tongue of the Revolution is were reality.
 The programmans that he had stopped involving the Spies intercounted as phrase.
 ```

+## Language Modelling is Compression
+Implementation of "_Language Modelling Is Compression_" [paper](https://arxiv.org/abs/2309.10668) by Delétang and Ruoss et. al. I use a pre-trained language model to encode, using arithmetic encoding, full sentences into scalars in range `[0, 1]`.
+Every scalar can then be de-coded into the input ids that made up the sentence.

+For example, using `EleutherAI/pythia-1.4b-v0`, the sentence "_`The quick brown fox jumps over the lazy dog`_" is encoded to the number `0.36453413`.

+Currently, this greatly suffers from precision errors, and only the first few tokens can be recovered exactly.

 ## NF - Normalizing Flows